-- If a student has a new medical diagnosis or a change in an existing condition that may impact their ability to access their academics or if there is a noted concern/change in the students performance. - If a physician requests a medication or a treatment protocol that must be provided during school hours.
-Treatment Administration - Physician Orders (1) - If a student has a surgical procedure or hospitalization and may require nursing intervention, monitoring or activity restrictions following discharge and returning to school. - If a student exhibits any sign or symptom of an infectious nature.
+- If a student has a new medical diagnosis or a change in an existing condition that may impact their ability to access their academics or if there is a noted concern/change in the students performance. - If a physician requests a medication or a treatment protocol that must be provided during school hours. - If a student has a surgical procedure or hospitalization and may require nursing intervention, monitoring or activity restrictions following discharge and returning to school. - If a student exhibits any sign or symptom of an infectious nature.
 Examples may include a fever of 100 degrees or more, vomiting, diarrhea, or any unidentified rashes.
-Texas Department of State Health Services(http://www.dshs.state.tx.us/) guidelines note that students must be excluded from school for certain time periods.
+Texas Department of State Health Service guidelines at Texas Department of State Health Services (DSHS) note that students must be excluded from school for certain time periods.
 (For example, if a child has a fever of 100 degrees, he/she must stay out of school until they are fever free for 24 hours without the use of fever reducing medication.)